mborgerson/wiki-export/wiki/APU.md

 encodes the audio data and writes it to the EP FIFO memory.
 The data is then send to the ACI AC97 using EP FIFO channels 0 (PCM) and 1 (SPDIF).

+### Modifications for Boot Animation

+During the [Boot Animation](/wiki/Boot_Animation "wikilink") a different version of DirectSound is used.
+The EP is disabled in this case.
+The data is then send to the ACI AC97 using GP FIFO channel 0 (PCM).
+There is no AC3 / SPDIF during the boot animation.

 Related
 -------